Jameron/docker/readme.md

     docker-machine create --driver virtualbox --virtualbox-memory 8192 default

+Make sure to copy the IP address excluding the color and port number at the end.

+Open up

+    /etc/hosts

+add the line:

+    192.168.99.100 docker.dev

 4) Once that is finished you can check that it worked by listing your virtual boxes using this command: `docker-machine ls`